Yanis101k/tasks-tracker/README.md

  Application features :

-   1 -  User registration and login
+    -  User registration and login

-   2 - Task creation, editing, deletion
+    - Task creation, editing, deletion

-   3 - Live search by task title
+    - Live search by task title

-   4 - Responsive UI with modern styling
+    - Responsive UI with modern styling

+ Libraries Used

+ The following libraries are used in this project:

+  - Python Standard Library (http.server, os, json)

+  - JavaScript (Vanilla)

+  - CSS (custom responsive design)

+  - html ( structure website content )

+ Project Structure

+  backend/: Contains the Python server and logic

+  frontend/: Contains HTML, CSS, JS for the user interface

+  data/: Stores tasks and users in JSON files

+  tests/: Contains test cases for backend logic